JaylaL008/WHSTechNotes/journal.md

 # May 11, 2026
 Throughtout this whole school year, I believe I improved the most in responsibility.
 Sophomore year, I used to be very irresponsible.
 I would pick and choose when I want to do work and when I didnt, and that messed with my grade a lot.
 This year, I became more serious about my grades and attendance because I want to go to college.
 I make the right decisions by sleeping on time, finishing work on time, and making sure I do it right.

+# May 18, 2026
+If my best friend, Gabby, went missing, I would say that she's a brown skin, 5'5 girl that dresses comfortably.
+Usually a polo shirt and shorts or a hoodie.
+She's usually goofy and unserious.
+She always says things like "yolo" or "Brotatochip."
+I believe she would be found back in Louisiana at her ex's house.
+One detail about her would be the way she talks.
+She has a somewhat strong accent.